juxor/afaq/markdown/secH6.md

 _"whose emergence and properties mystified them."_ It should be noted that, _"[f]or the Bolsheviks, bureaucratism signified the escape of this bureaucracy from the will of the party as it took on a life of its own."_ [**Op.
 Cit.**,
 p.
 182 and p.
 190] This was the key.
-They did not object the usurpation of power by the party (indeed they placed party dictatorship at the core of their politics and universalised it to a general principle for **all** "socialist" revolutions).
+They did not object to the usurpation of power by the party (indeed they placed party dictatorship at the core of their politics and universalised it to a general principle for **all** "socialist" revolutions).
 Nor did they object to the centralisation of power and activity